zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 ```

 All processing devices on my workstation made available using only Ubuntu packages
-(plus an otherwise harmless manual configuration change)!
+(plus a mostly harmless manual configuration change)!

-## Going further yet: installing proprietary GPU support
+## Installing proprietary GPU support

 From here on it's optimisation only.
 We have a working OpenCL system which makes available
 both GPUs and the CPU.
 All software used is open source (AMDGPU will be part of Ubuntu once
-it leaves beta), but perhaps the proprietary drivers have more to offer?
+it leaves beta).
+Inquisitive minds may wonder if the proprietary drivers have more to offer,
+certainly for the AMD GPU which currently operates via the generic Mesa layer.

 #### Intel's GPU driver